 It was an unusual phone call from my son, Steven.
-It was the second week of his second semester, his third year in college.
+He was in his second week of his second semester, his third year in college.

 “Hey bud,” I replied.
 “How are you?
 How are your classes?
 Do you like your professors?”

 We volleyed questions and answers back and forth.
-It was a nice intro, and I kept waiting for the request such as, “Could you put an extra $50 in my account for another Philosophy book I had to buy,” or a question such as “Does my car insurance go up if I get a parking ticket.”
-But those type questions never came.
+It was a nice intro, and I kept waiting for the request such as, “could you put an extra $50 in my account for another Philosophy book I had to buy,” or “does my car insurance go up if I get a parking ticket.”
+But those types of questions never came.

 “Mom, how are you doing?”

 “What have you been up to this week?”